gscoppino/vagrant-simple-apache-djangoREST/README.md

 * Copy either the `Ubuntu` or `CentOS` directory to the location you want to keep your project in, and rename the directory to whatever you like.
 This is now your project folder.
-* (optional) Place an existing Django backend in the `./server/app` directory of your project folder.
-The `manage.py` script for the project should be in the root, eg. `./server/app/manage.py`.
+* (optional) Place an existing Django backend in the `server/app` directory of your project folder.
+The `manage.py` script for the project should be in the root, eg. `server/app/manage.py`.
-* (optional) Place an existing frontend in the `./client` directory of your project folder.
-The `package.json` file for the project should in the root, eg. `./client/package.json`.
+* (optional) Place an existing frontend in the `client` directory of your project folder.
+The `package.json` file for the project should in the root, eg. `client/package.json`.
 * Run `vagrant up` from your project folder.

 # Basic Usage: